CB721/clef-co/README.md

 ### Page Details
 * Home
-    * The user is greated with the company name over a video background
+    * The user is greeted with the company name over a video background
-    * If they are first viewing the page, they are presented with a cookie warning
+    * On the first view of the website, they are presented with a cookie warning
     * As they scroll down, they are presented with two random products followed by the top six selling products
-    * Following the products, there are reviews from users
+    * Afterwards, there are reviews from users
         * Only reviews that are four stars or above are displayed
     * Finally, if they are logged in, the last three viewed products are displayed
 * Products
-    * The user is shown the most recently add product
+    * The user is shown the most recently added product
         * Product name, description and image are displayed
     * Next, they encounter the product bundles
-        * Bundles are predetemined products based off of genres
+        * Bundles are predetermined products based off of genres
         * When they click the "Learn more" button, a modal with the all products included appears
             * If they are logged in, they have the ability to add all of the items to their cart
             * Otherwise, they are prompted to login